AscendingPassage.com HOME PAGE.

 little flames of the candles we have lit scarcely pierce the darkness

-which thickens over our heads towards the granite ceilings; at the
+which thickens over our heads towards the ceilings.
+At the

 most they only allow us to distinguish on the walls of the vast